jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### logInUser

-this method is used to log in user with already creted username,
+this method is used to log in the user with an already created username,
-if error occured it is returned thrue the $error variable.
+if an error occurs it is returned through the $error variable.

 Parameters:
 - $email: string email of the user